-With the annual awards ceremony held in London from 2003 to 2015 before starting a global tour with stops in New York in 2016, Melbourne in 2017, the Basque Country in 2018 and Singapore in 2019, The World’s 50 Best Restaurants creates a fantastic opportunity to bring an incredible community of chefs together from around the world.
+The annual awards ceremony was held in London from 2003 to 2015 before starting a global tour with stops in New York in 2016, Melbourne in 2017, the Basque Country in 2018, Singapore in 2019 and Flanders in 2021.
+The awards programme returned to London for its 20th anniversary edition in 2022.

-In November 2019, the organisation also launched 50 Best Discovery, a new platform comprising thousands of restaurants and bars across the globe that have all received votes from the Academy.
+In November 2019, the organisation also launched 50 Best Discovery, a platform comprising thousands of restaurants and bars across the globe that have all received votes from the voting Academy.
 Each venue is geo-tagged and comes with a bite-size review to give guests a taste of the experience on offer, as well as contact details, imagery and average price.
 This has allowed The World’s 50 Best Restaurants to further widen its scope and reinforce its position as one of the world’s most respected restaurant and bar guides.

 When gastro-tourism began to rise in popularity, The World's 50 Best Restaurants earned its legitimacy as a compass for fledgling gourmets, unveiling up-and-coming chefs and culinary trends and showcasing the subtlety and complexity of various cuisines from around the world – with many more still to discover.